Prescription Drug Coverage Determinations, Appeals and Grievances

 Choose from the following topics to learn more about the prescription drug coverage determinations, appeals and grievances processes.

 A grievance is a complaint.
 The complaint process is only for certain types of problems.
 This includes problems related to quality of care, waiting times, and the customer service you receive.
-You need to file the grievance (compliantcomplaint) within 60 calendar days of the item you want to complain about – whether by phone or writing to UnitedHealthcare.
+You need to file the grievance (complaint) within 60 calendar days of the item you want to complain about – whether by phone or writing to UnitedHealthcare.

 Filing a grievance isn’t the same as a request for a coverage decision.
 Grievances do not involve problems related to approving or paying for Medicare Part D drugs.